AmesburyArcher/cmpt-419-project/README.md

 # Instructions To Run App

+## Clone The Repo
+This app has not been deployed, so you must clone the repo and run it locally.

 ## Configure .env File:

 In order for the app to work, a .env file needs to be added to root level of the repo /cmpt-419-project.